pretix/pretix/doc/development/setup.rst

 -----------------------------

-Please execute ``python -V`` or ``python3 -V`` to make sure you have Python 3.4 installed.
+Please execute ``python -V`` or ``python3 -V`` to make sure you have Python 3.4 (or newer) installed.
 Also make sure you have pip for Python 3 installed, you can execute ``pip3 -V`` to check.
-Then use Python 3.4's internal tools to create a virtual environment and activate it for your current session::
+Then use Python's internal tools to create a virtual environment and activate it for your current session::

     pyvenv env